 I began voice lessons because I had a natural talent and it seemed the thing to do so I studied voice through high school and then went to Florida State University as a music major.
 The short version of THAT story is that I dropped out to join a rock band.
 Well, actually, I joined the Florida State Jazz Pop ensemble much to the shagrin of the voice department, and then I took a wee break from college- had my tonsils out, struggled trying to find my way, and found myself bartending and singing in bands whenever I could.
 A 5 piece band, a trio, a duo, and of course. a band or two that never made it out of the garage…

 So I went back to school- next up was Georgia State University for undergrad and University of Georgia for grad school.
-I became a licensed counselor, worked for nearly 2 decades in the mental health field and recently, as evidenced by my website and blog, I have transitioned to aromatherapist and essential oils educator.
+I became a licensed counselor, worked for nearly 2 decades in the mental health field and recently, as evidenced by my website and blog, I have transitioned to wellness coach, aromatherapist and intuitive.